-Higher Education volleyball is one of the four key participation strands from the 2013-17 Volleyball England Strategic Plan.
+Higher Education volleyball is an integral component of Volleyball England's strategy.
 It represents a vast area of activity within volleyball whilst maintaining a significant opportunity for growth.
 Below are the three main areas that Volleyball England engage with the Higher Education sector.

 BUCS (British Colleges and Universities Sport) are the governing body who administrate and run higher education volleyball.
-In 2014/15 the volleyball competiton encompassed 250 indoor teams with an even split of male and female teams.
+The competiton typically encompasses 250 indoor teams with an even split of male and female teams.

-The (Higher Education Volleyball Officer) HEVO Programme supports a key student from each University to deliver a weekly Go Spike recreational session.
-Since its inception in 2011 the programme has grown to 70 universities engaging 5000 students yearly.
+The (Higher Education Volleyball Officer) HEVO Programme supports a key student from each University to deliver a weekly recreational session.
+Since its inception in 2011 the programme has grown to 70 universities engaging 6000 students yearly.

 University Club Support